explodecomputer/alspac/README.md

 ### Filtering a list of variables

 `findVars` may identify multiple variables with the same name.
-The `filterVars` function can be used to select among these duplicates.

 For example, searching for variables "kz021", "kz011b" and "c645a"
 will return multiple variables with the same name.